Neon vs DynamoDB for Solo Developers

 SQL vs NoSQL changes everything about how you build.
 With Neon, you write SQL.
 You join tables.
 You filter with WHERE clauses.
 You aggregate with GROUP BY.
 Your ORM handles the mapping.
 With DynamoDB, you design access patterns, define partition keys, create secondary indexes, and build your queries around those constraints.
 SQL is flexible.
 DynamoDB is performant but rigid.

 Data modeling effort is wildly different.
 In Neon/Postgres, you normalize your data into tables and query however you need.
 Later, you add a new query?
 Write a new SQL statement.
-In DynamoDB, adding a new query pattern might require a Global Secondary Index (limited to 20 per table) or restructuring your data.
+In DynamoDB, adding a new query pattern might require a Global Secondary Index (default quota of 20 per table, with a separate cap of 5 local secondary indexes) or restructuring your data.
+There is also a hard 400 KB ceiling on any single item, so large blobs need to live somewhere else.
 For solo developers iterating on features quickly, Postgres gives you room to experiment.
 DynamoDB punishes changing your mind.

 Cost at low scale favors Neon's simplicity.
 Both have free tiers.
 But Neon's pricing is predictable: free or $19/mo.
 DynamoDB's pricing depends on read/write units, storage, data transfer, and whether you use on-demand or provisioned capacity.
 I've seen DynamoDB costs surprise people who didn't model their capacity correctly.